 David Hemmendinger was a co-editor of the fourth edition of the Encyclopedia of Computer Science, a project that rekindled his interest in the history of science and technology.
 He has taught a course on the history of computing (Babylonian tablets to tablet PCs) as well as courses on programming languages, computer architecture, and algorithms.
-He has several projects under way, including a paper on an analog computer used in the dyeing industry, and research to the development of real-time programming techniques, and on the early history of major programming languages.
-Before getting into computer science in the early 1980s, he worked on the history and philosophy of science.
+He is the Associate Editor-in-chief of the Annals of the History of Computing, in which he has published several articles, including one on an analog computer used in the dyeing industry.
+His current projects include research on the early history of concurrent programming techniques.
+Before getting into computer science in the early 1980s, he taught philosophy and worked on the history and philosophy of science.

 My main research interest concerns the history of computing in Spain in the second half of 20th century, a period that in Spain partially overlaps with Franco's dictatorship (1939-1975).
 In this sense, my research aims to contribute to understanding the role of technology in the construction of totalitarian regimes.
 As part of this project, I am involved in the preservation of computer and information processing heritage, by means of a the establishment of an archive and a library on the history of computing at the UAB.
 I am also interested in the construction of the public image of computer, in the context of a broader research interest on the interactions between science, technology and the media in the 20th century.